johannesojanen/gene_reg_inference/README.md

-# Gene Regulatory Network Inference from Time-Series Data Using a Dynamic Bayesian Network
+# Inference of Transcriptional Regulatory Networks from Time-Series Data Using Dynamic Bayesian Networks

 This project implements a **Dynamic Bayesian Network (DBN)** to infer the structure of a 5-gene transcriptional regulatory network using time-course gene expression data from Cantone et al. (2009).